 R&D tax relief is a key focus of the current Government, which announced in its recent Budget plans to make it easier for UK firms to make claims in this area.
 To date, Catax has secured its clients an average R&D tax benefit of £39,000 but HMRC figures show that fewer than 1% of eligible UK companies are taking advantage of this relief.

 Alongside R&D tax relief, Catax will continue to help companies and individuals that own commercial property realise any unused capital allowances tax relief.
 Capital allowances, which can be claimed on a commercial property’s “intrinsic fabrication”, are another area overlooked by too many UK businesses, with the average client benefit to Catax clients currently £46,000.

 To date, Catax has recovered more than £136m in both R&D and capital allowances tax relief for its clients.
-As it goes from strength to strength, it expects to recover twice that between now and 2019 under the new brand and through its key introducers: Catax is currently in formal partnerships with the ICAEW, the Law Society and Association of Chartered Certified Accountants (ACCA).
+As it goes from strength to strength, it expects to recover twice that between now and 2019 under the new brand and through its key introducers: Catax is currently in formal partnerships with the ICAEW, the Law Society, IFA and Members of the Association of Chartered Certified Accountants (ACCA) Marketplace scheme.

 Mark Tighe, CEO, Catax commented: